-The Breusch- Pagan Godfrey test is used to detect heteroskedasticity.
-There is no any problem of Heteroskedasticity in any model used in this study as the p-values are more than 5 percent.
+The Breush- Pagan Godfrey test is used to detect heteroskedasticity.
+There is not any problem of Heteroskedasticity problem in all models used in this study as the p-values are more than 5 percent.
 So, the residuals have equal variance.